Hamed Komaily

 Hamed Komaily (حامد کمیلی; born 5 July 1982) is an Iranian actor.
 He is best known for his role in Eve's Daughter, Adam's Son (2010).

 Career

-He graduated with a bachelors of business administration and as a computer technician.
+He graduated with a Bachelor of Business Administration and as a computer technician.
 He has been acting in theater for 10 years.
 He started his first play, in Isfahan (Iran).

 He was nominated for (Tardid _ varojh karim masihi) in the International Fajr Film festival.

+Personal life

+Hamed Komeili holds a master's degree in business administration and an associate degree in computer science.
+He initially pursued theater in his hometown of Isfahan and later continued his acting journey in Tehran, where he trained under prominent theater figures such as Fereydoun Khosravi and Golab Adineh.
+Outside of acting, Komeili has a passion for music and plays both the piano and tar.
+He has mentioned that Hamed Behdad has greatly influenced his artistic path, inspiring him to develop a unique approach to acting in cinema.